auth0/wordpress/README.md

 <!-- // Disabled while we complete this distribution configuration
 #### Release Package
-Releases are available from the Github repository [github.com/auth0/wordpress/releases](https://github.com/auth0/wordpress/releases), packaged as ZIP archives.
-Every release has an accompanying signature file for verification, if desired.
+Releases are available from the GitHub repository [github.com/auth0/wordpress/releases](https://github.com/auth0/wordpress/releases), packaged as ZIP archives.
+Every release has an accompanying signature file for verification if desired.

 <details>
 <summary><b>Verify a release signature with OpenSSL (recommended)</b></summary>

-1. Download the public siging key from this repository
+1. Download the public signing key from this repository
 2. Put the repository's public signing key, the release's ZIP archive, and the release's signature file (ending in `.sign`) in the same directory.
 3. Run the following command, substituting `RELEASE` with the filename of the release you downloaded: